5.8 Sanctuary, 5.4-5.10c

 From left to right as you face the crag:

 - Fist Crack, 5.8-- This is the obvious crack system on the left.
 I have toproped this and led it on gear (medium and large hexes).
 Be aware that the crack can be dirty-- get ready to have dirt in your eyes and to be spitting dirt from your mouth.
 When finishing the route, you have three options if leading it: you can traverse right to the Face Off anchors, which is said to be a solid 5.9; you can top out using the tree above the edge as a hold, maybe knocking this down to 5.7+ or 5.8-; or you can top out without using the tree, which I think keeps it 5.8.
 The first time I led it, pride made me forgo the tree; the second time, I grabbed the tree and slung it as well.
-This route is a 5.7 in other sources; personally, I do not think it is 5.8 (one tricky move that perhaps is 5.8), but I have adjusted in keeping with the guidebook.
+This route is a 5.7 in other sources; personally, I do not think it is 5.8 (the slightly overhanging finish perhaps is 5.8), but I have adjusted in keeping with the guidebook.

 - Face On, 5.10c-- Use the harder holds to the left of Face Off.